Jekyll One

 Brand icon (colored)

-Parameters for icon size icon_size and modifiers modifier are optional.
-If not given, the icons size is set to default 1x, the color to black and no settings for modifiers modifier are applied.
+The icon_size and modifier parameters are optional.
+If you leave them out, the icon size defaults to 1x, the color defaults to black, and no modifiers are applied.

 Iconify-Framework Icons